-Robyn Morley started Children’s Hope in Action (CHIA) in 2006 after spending the previous five years setting up disability services at Hoi An Orphanage.
+Children’s Hope in Action (CHIA) was founded in 2006 by Robyn Morley, after spending the previous five years setting up disability services at Hoi An Orphanage.
 Despite continuing development in Vietnam there’s still a large gap between rural and urban areas regarding access to basic human needs.

 CHIA operates mainly in Quang Nam Province, one of the most underdeveloped regions in the country, where a vast amount of families survive on just $2 a day.
 In order to alleviate poverty in this region, CHIA is focused on providing education, healthcare and the adequate resources and knowledge needed to build a more sustainable future.